 For example, Perenco has financed the construction of Douz administrative building in Tunisia, thereby promoting local people's access to collective services and saving them from having to go to Kebili, the governorate.

-In Guatemala, Perenco supports educational projects in the regions of Petén, Alta Verapaz and Izabal, as well as road and bridge projects, thereby facilitating transports for local populations.
+In Guatemala, Perenco supports educational projects in the regions of Petén, Alta Verapaz and Izabal, as well as road and bridge projects, thereby facilitating the opening up of districts and transports for local populations.